 - It's a damn good melon.

-- Have you never been to Japan?
-A nicely-boxed watermelon with a bow on top can sell for over 13500 yen!
+- In real life Japan, a nicely-boxed watermelon with a bow on top can sell for over 13,500 yen!
 The Japanese love their fruit, and will pay through the nose for it.

 Taking an item shop salesperson into a dungeon is Tutorial/Easy-Mode for adventurers.

-They seem to pick up actual treasures when they're not with Recette.
+- They seem to pick up real treasures when they're not with Recette.
 Having a shielded shopkeeper around is a guaranteed rescue if you get overwhelmed, giving adventurers risk-free levels at the cost of not getting anything but the shopkeeper's fee.
-(Why they never get equipment from these hypothetical solo delves is another matter entirely.)

 - Why they never get equipment from these hypothetical solo delves is because they can physically carry less, since they need to wear their gear and bring their own consumables.
 Between a mildly valuable piece of gear, and a very valuable treasure they can sell for profit and then use only a part of the proceeds to buy the same item, the treasure makes more sense to take home.
 Other possible explanations include not being entitled to very much pack space (Recette can carry more items in proportion with her prestige as a shop owner, with no explanation apart from red tape) or the golems intentionally not seeding adventurer-only dungeon runs with equipment in treasure boxes to keep the economy stimulated.

 The name of Recette's mother rhymes with Fantine.For the same reason Recette rhymes with Cosette.
 Also, the Guild Master's real name is Jean.
 You wouldn't know just by looking at him, but he's an ex-con.